-Workshops sessions promulgate the idea that human rights, community well-being and individual wellness work together holistically.
-We believe that human rights’ systems help structure well communities, with these well communities the foundation that supports the harmonious development of individual well-being.
+In workshop sessions we connect the role that human rights has to community wellness and individual well-being.
+As an organisation we believe that human rights’ systems help structure healthy communities, with these healthy communities the foundation that nurture positive wellness in individuals.

+Workshops are usually divided into two phases, with the first phase examining basic human rights systems and their benefit to community.
+The second phase focuses on individual wellness and its positive impact on not just ourselves, but also our surroundings - we explore good nutrition, physical and mental well-being and emotional wellness.
 Creative Treaty recognises the 5 principles of wellness: physical, emotional, mental, environmental and social.
-Workshops are divided into two phases, with the first phase taking an educational look at basic human rights systems and their benefit to community.
-The second phase focuses on individual wellness and its positive impact on not just ourselves, but also our surroundings - we explore good nutrition, physical and mental well-being and emotional wellness.